 Welcoming migration in Portugal

 Portugal is one of the few European countries with a policy of welcoming and integrating migrants.
-For the moment, it is still capable of reacting to the increase of radical, xenophobic and nationalist movements that reject human mobility as a fundamental right.
+It is still capable of reacting to the increase of radical, xenophobic and nationalist movements.
+Never rejecting human mobility as a fundamental right.

 It is crucial to find ways to improve the social inclusion of migrants and refugees in Portuguese society.
 Migrant integration and full inclusion are essential requirements for achieving the full potential of migrants.